 There is no combination drug like Temaril P for humans.
 However, doctors can prescribe the two constituent medicines trimeprazine and prednisolone for humans.
 This does not mean you can give your dog human doses of these medications.
 Importantly, there may be ingredients in the human versions like xylitol that are toxic to dogs.
 Always consult your vet before administering any prescription medication.

-When Temaril P for dogs doesn’t work
+When Temaril P Doesn’t Work

 There are many antihistamines and antitussives that your vet may prescribe.
 However, if she has prescribed a steroidal medication, it may be because other medications have already failed.
 If you think this medication is making your dog feel worse, or is exacerbating the issue, your vet should be happy to prescribe something else.

-Temaril P for dogs
+Temaril P For Dogs

 Temaril P is a powerful medication that can help dogs suffering from allergies, itching and coughs.
 Because it contains both an antihistamine and a steroid, Temaril is well equipped for the fight against many ailments.
 Your vet will give you specific instructions on how you should administer this prescription only drug.